pwsafe/pwsafe/README.CMAKE.txt

 think a bit and the report errors: "CMake Error at [...] (message):
   Could NOT find GTest (missing: GTEST_LIBRARY GTEST_INCLUDE_DIR GTEST_MAIN_LIBRARY)
-To fix this, click on GTEST_ROOT and set it to the directory were gets is installed on your machine.
+To fix this, click on GTEST_ROOT and set it to the directory were gtest is installed on your machine.
 4. Check the "Advanced" checkbox, and set the values of XercesC_INCLUDE_DIR, XercesC_LIBRARY_DEBUG and XercesC_LIBRARY_RELEASE to the correct values.